PheeLeep/Eris/README.md

 </br>

 ## Description
-Eris is a .NET-based file padding program used to manipulate file's size by enlarging with random garbage data, or padding, without affecting its functionality.
+Eris is a PoC (Proof of Concept) .NET-based file padding program used to manipulate file's size by enlarging with random garbage data, or padding, without affecting its functionality.

 This file padding method is known in [MITRE ATT&CK](https://attack.mitre.org/techniques/T1027/001/), as a part of file obfuscation:
 <blockquote>